Skip to Content

 • Bring a portable boat.
 Since we first started road-tripping to national parks in the 90s, options for portable kayaks have come a long way.
 Inflatable kayaks compress small enough to fit in a trunk or cargo carrier, and Oru Kayak makes a compact origami kayak that fits in a small box and weighs just 20 pounds.

 • Rent a boat in or near your national park.
 Many of the national parks mentioned below partner with concession companies to rent canoes and kayaks within the national parks.
-While this might not be the most affordable option, it allows you to easily rent your boat, PFD, and paddle.
+While this might not be the most affordable option, it allows you to easily rent your boat, life jacket, and paddle.
 If you are hoping to kayak in the more popular national parks, we’d recommend calling ahead so that you don’t miss the boat!

 • Don’t forget the necessities.
 In addition to your portable boat, you will need a personal floatation device for every person in your group, a dry bag to store your stuff, and paddles.

 Want to explore more of our national parks?
-Check out our national park resource page where you’ll find links to all of our national park posts.
+Check out our national park resource page, where you’ll find links to all of our national park posts.

 A collage of photos featuring national parks.
 Text overlay: The Best National Parks for Paddling.